15 Environmentally Sustainable Cryptocurrencies To Invest In Right Now

 Good To Know

 Myriad companies are taking action to make cryptocurrency sustainable.
 An initiative in the private sector, called the Crypto Climate Accord, is a collection of players in the space working toward net-zero emissions from crypto-fueled electricity consumption by 2030.
 The entity takes its inspiration from the Paris Climate Agreement.
-At present, 45 companies are participants in the Crypto Climate Accord.
+At present, over 200 blockchains, companies and other entities participate in the Crypto Climate Accord.

 An Industry Moving Rapidly Toward Sustainable Crypto